A lower bound for the curvature integral under an upper curvature bound: Appendix

 \begin{prop} Let $M$ be a $(k,\delta,\varepsilon)$-strained surface in $N\in\mathcal M(n,r,V)$, where $k\le n$.
 Then we have

 \end{prop}

+There are two proofs of the above proposition.
+The first one is the analogy of the proof of Theorem \ref{thm:ind}, based on the rescaling theorem \ref{thm:res}.
+The second one is much simpler and more general, which uses finiteness results of Lytchak-Nagano \cite[10.1, 10.5]{LN:geo}.
+We will outline both the proofs below, but leave the details to the reader.
+The author is grateful to Alexander Lytchak for providing the second proof.

+\begin{rem} The two generalizations mentioned in Remark \ref{rem:ind} are applicable to the above proposition as well.
+Indeed, the first proof, the analogy of Theorem \ref{thm:ind}, requires the localization as in Remark \ref{rem:ind2} to complete the induction step.
+However, unlike the previous case, the modification as in Remark \ref{rem:ind1} is unnecessary for the proof of Proposition \ref{prop:vol} because the latter does not need the obtuse angle condition (though the modification is possible). \end{rem}

+\begin{rem} The constant $C$ actually does not depend on the straining radius $\varepsilon$ and also the upper bound $\delta_0$ for $\delta$ depends only on $n$.
+These follow from the second simplified proof due to Lytchak.
+Moreover, this proof extends directly to strained surfaces in general GCBA spaces, where the strainer is in the original weaker sense of Lytchak-Nagano \cite[7.2]{LN:geo}. \end{rem}

-\begin{proof} The proof has the same structure as that of Theorem \ref{thm:ind}.
-We use reverse induction on $k$.
-The base case $k=n$ immediately follows from the fact that any $(n,\delta,\varepsilon)$-strainer map is injective (actually a bi-Lipschitz open embedding) on an $\varepsilon$-ball (cf.\ \cite[11.2]{LN:geod}, Lemma \ref{lem:str3}), and hence its fiber is $\varepsilon$-discrete.
+\begin{proof}[Proof 1] The proof is by reverse induction on $k$, which has exactly the same structure as the proof of Theorem \ref{thm:ind} in the previous section.
+The base case $k=n$ immediately follows from the fact that any $(n,\delta,\varepsilon)$-strainer map is injective on an $\varepsilon$-ball, and hence its fiber is $\varepsilon$-discrete (actually it is a bi-Lipschitz open embedding; cf.\ \cite[11.2]{LN:geo}, Lemma \ref{lem:str3}).

 To prove the induction step, suppose there are $N_j\in\mathcal M(n,r,V)$ and $(k,\delta,\varepsilon)$-strained surfaces $M_j\subset N_j$ such that $\vol M_j\to\infty$ as $j\to\infty$.
 We may assume $N_j$ converges to a GCBA space $N$ and $M_j$ converges to $M\subset N$.